Steve2955/readspss/index.md

 Export provides a few options to add a label, for compression of sav files and conversion of dates.
 Currently it is not possible to export zsav-files and it is not possible to export strings longer than 255 chars.
+Obviously all exported files can be imported using SPSS and `readspss` (PSPP is expected to work).

 ## Package development